Henry Rodríguez (infielder)

-Henry Alejandro (Munoz) Rodríguez (born February 9, 1990) is a professional baseball infielder for the Senadores de Caracas of the Venezuelan Major League.
+Henry Alejandro (Munoz) Rodríguez (born February 9, 1990) is a Venezuelan professional baseball infielder for the Senadores de Caracas of the Venezuelan Major League.
 He is 5'10" and weighs 150 lbs.
 He is a switch hitting batter that throws right handed.
 He has previously played in Major League Baseball (MLB) for the Cincinnati Reds.

 Career

 Cincinnati Reds

 The Cincinnati Reds signed Rodríguez as an amateur free agent in 2007.
 He played 42 games for rookie–level Gulf Coast League Reds in 2009, hitting .322 with one home run, 19 RBI and 9 stolen bases.
 Rodríguez played in 130 games for the Single–A Dayton Dragons and High–A Lynchburg Hillcats in 2010, hitting .305 with 14 home runs and 82 RBI, while being named a Midwest League All-Star for Dayton.
 In 2011, he had 566 at–bats for the Single–A Bakersfield Blaze and Double–A Carolina Mudcats, hitting .320 with 13 home runs and 81 RBI.
 On November 18, 2011, the Reds added Rodríguez to their 40-man roster to protect him from the Rule 5 draft.

 Rodríguez began the 2012 season in Double–A with the Pensacola Blue Wahoos before later being promoted to Triple–A. On September 1, 2012, Rodríguez was promoted to the major leagues for the first time.
 He made his MLB debut the next day as a pinch hitter against the Houston Astros.
 In 12 games for Cincinnati in 2012, Rodríguez collected 3 hits in 16 plate appearances along with 2 RBI.
 He spent the majority of the 2013 season with the Triple–A Louisville Bats, getting 1 hit in 10 plate appearances for the Reds in 2013.

 On February 12, 2014, Rodríguez was designated for assignment following the waiver claim of Brett Marshall.
 Rodríguez was released by the Reds organization on March 11.

 On December 16, 2014, Rodríguez signed a minor league contract with the Boston Red Sox organization.
 The Red Sox released Rodríguez on April 3, 2015.